-The following table sets forth the number of shares of Sempra Energy Common Stock beneficially owned by each director, by each of the five most highly compensated executive officers of the Gas Company and by all directors and executive officers of the Gas Company as a group, as of January 31, 1999.
+The following table sets forth the number of shares of Sempra Energy Common Stock beneficially owned by each director, by each of the five most highly compensated executive officers of SDG&E and by all directors and executive officers of the Company as a group, as of January 31, 1999.
 These shares, in the aggregate, represent less than one percent of Sempra Energy's outstanding shares.